What is Marketing, Really?

 Once they choose what product/service they should go for, marketers then focus on customer profiling (researching and understanding their target customers), branding, competitive advantage, unique selling proposition and the Marketing Mix (pricing strategies, distribution channels, promotional activities and product features/attributes, processes, people, physical evidence).

 A perfect Marketing Mix will not only ensure that the company will manage to get the highest return on investment possible, but it will also establish a strong brand positioning.
-These are usually very strategic, well planned and organised activities.
-They can be altered depending on changing environment and consumer needs and expectations.
+These are usually very strategic, well-planned and organised activities.
+They can be altered depending on the changing environment and consumer needs and expectations.

 ”Good marketers research their audience so well and understand their customers so deeply that products almost sell themselves.”